Transloading Vs. Intermodal Shipping: What is the Difference?

 What is transloading equipment?

-There are particular transloading types of equipment used at transloading facilities that allow the handle of the process quickly, efficiently, and with low human labour involved.
-These machines include forklifts, cranes, rail car dumpers or conveyors.
+There are particular transloading types of equipment used at transloading facilities that allow the handle of the process quickly, efficiently, and with low human labor involved.

 What type of merchandise can be transloaded?

 Transloading can be used for different types of cargo.
-From bulk goods to nonperishable food or from construction and raw materials to non-regular sized items, many companies can use this method.
+From bulk goods to nonperishable food or from construction, raw materials to non-regular sized items, many companies can use this method.

-The best way to know if you can ship your items, including transloading services, is to ask your freight forwarder.
+Whatever the industry your company is in, the best way to know if you can ship your items is to ask your freight forwarder.

 What does the transloading fee cover?